giantswarm/gitops-template/docs/add_wc_environments.md

 where to look for updates stored in: [imagerepositories.yaml]( /bases/environments/stages/dev/hello_app_cluster/imagerepositories.yaml).

-Let's tell Flux to look for available images for the `hello-world-app` in the `gsoci.azurecr.io/charts/giantswarm` registry every 10 minutes.
+Let's tell Flux to look for available images for the `hello-world` app in the `gsoci.azurecr.io/charts/giantswarm` registry every 10 minutes.

 ```sh